Vitol

 Vitol is a privately held company by about 400 partners who are current and former employees, who are known for their intense culture of privacy and secrecy from both competitors and the general public.
-It is reported that Vitol made a payout of $2.9 billion to all its partners in 2021.
+It is reported that Vitol made a payout of $2.9 billion to all its partners in 2021, increasing to $6.4 billion in 2023 and $10.6 billion in 2024.